Trump, in Poland, vows 'the West will never, ever be broken'

 President Trump delivered a staunch defense of Western values during a rousing speech Thursday to thousands of Poles in Warsaw’s Krasinski Square, rallying allies against what he described as “dire threats” to civilization and vowing, “the West will never, ever be broken.”

 On his second overseas trip as president, Trump voiced confidence in the resolve of Western nations to confront common threats but said allies must remember who they are to topple those challenges.
+Trump said nations must have the will to protect borders and preserve civilization from those who would destroy it.

 “Just as Poland cannot be broken, I declare today for the world to hear that the West will never, ever be broken,” Trump said.
 “Our values will prevail, our people will thrive, and our civilization will triumph.”

 In sweeping terms, Trump used the address to cheer the contributions of Western societies.

 “We write symphonies, we pursue innovation. … We reward brilliance.
 We strive for excellence, and cherish inspiring works of art that honor God,” he said.
 “We treasure the rule of law and protect the right to free speech and free expression. … We debate everything, we challenge everything, we seek to know everything so that we can better know ourselves.”

 Trump arrived in Warsaw late Wednesday for a 16-hour visit before leaving for the G-20 summit in Germany.
 He'll meet Thursday with German Chancellor Angela Merkel, but his highest-profile summit will be Friday with Russian President Vladimir Putin.

-In his Warsaw speech, Trump saluted Polish sacrifice and underscored the United States’ commitment to NATO, Poland and Western values.
+In his speech, Trump saluted Polish sacrifice and underscored the United States’ commitment to NATO, Poland and Western values.

 “In the Polish people, we see the soul of Europe—your nation is great because your spirit is great and your spirit is strong,” Trump said, calling Poland the “geographic heart of Europe.”